-Statutory Voting - Definition
+Statutory Voting - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 A corporate voting procedure where each shareholder gets to cast one vote per share for each candidate up for election is called Statutory Voting or Straight Voting.
 For e.g., if you owned 100 shares of a firm, and there were 4 candidates being polled for the position of Board Member, you would be able to cast 100 votes for each of the 4 candidates, taking your total voting tally to 400.
 You cannot however, cast 300 votes for one candidate and 100 for another, the votes are divided evenly amongst all the candidates as per Statutory Voting rules.

 How Does Statutory Voting Work?